 cd <tinymovr_location>/firmware python3 -m patch sdk_patch.patch

-You will need the Qorvo-supplied Eclipse distribution.
+You will need the Qorvo-supplied Eclipse distribution, which is Windows-compatible.
 Download from the Qorvo website.

 Run the downloaded installer that will install Eclipse and the J-Link utility (ver.
 6.31) for you.